acornejo/mamba/README.md

 We can now implement the default constructor interface for the custom type Point as follows:

-    impl Default for Point:
-        fun default || -> Point:
+    fun Point.default || -> Point:
         return Point(x = 0.0, y = 0.0)

     var p = Point.default()

-Mamba doesn't have the concept of inheritance.
-However, most of the object oriented programming patterns (including modularization and polymorphism) can be achieved through the use of interfaces.
+Mamba doesn't provide inheritance between types or other traditional concepts in object oriented languages.
+However, most of the object oriented programming patterns (including modularization and polymorphism) can be achieved through the use of type interfaces.
 Below is a simple example of how to achieve the equivalent of having a class Rect and class Circle both inherit from a class Shape, and then use polymorphism to treat them both as the base class Shape.

     record Rect:
         Float width